 Officer uses stun gun on girl, 15, after fight on school bus

-There are 3 comments on the WTHR-TV Indianapolis story from 17 hrs ago, titled Officer uses stun gun on girl, 15, after fight on school bus.
-In it, WTHR-TV Indianapolis reports that:
+There are 4 comments on the Tribune-Star story from 21 hrs ago, titled Officer uses stun gun on girl, 15, after fight on school bus.
+In it, Tribune-Star reports that:

 Northern Indiana police say an officer subdued a 15-year-old girl with a stun gun after she struggled while being arrested for fighting with a classmate.
 Elkhart Police Department spokesman Sgt.